Your Directors have pleasure in presenting the 33rd annual report together

 the Report of Board of Directors) Rules, 1988 is annexed as Annexure A.

-particulars of the employees are set out in Annexure B to the Directors' Report.
-However,
+names and other particulars of the employees are set out in Annexure B to the

 CONSOLIDATED FINANCIAL STATEMENTS

-In accordance with the Accounting Standard - 21 on Consolidated Financial Statements
+In accordance with the Accounting Standard 21 on Consolidated Financial

-read with Accounting Standard - 23 on Accounting for Investments in Associates and
+Statements read with Accounting Standard 23 on Accounting for Investments in

-Accounting Standard - 27 on Financial Reporting for Interest in Joint Ventures, the
+Associates in and Accounting Standard - 27 on Financial Reporting of Interest in Joint

-audited consolidated financial statements are provided in the Annual Report.
+Ventures, the audited consolidated financial statements are provided in the annual report.

 The Company has complied with the corporate governance requirements, as stipulated